usgpo/bulk-data/FR-XML_User-Guide.md

 The schema allows for a wide variety XPath commands for extracting items:

-&nbsp;//RULE &nbsp; &nbsp;Output all rules
+ //RULE    Output all rules

-&nbsp;(//PRTPAGE/@P)[0] &nbsp; &nbsp;Get the first page number
+ (//PRTPAGE/@P)[0]    Get the first page number

-&nbsp;(//PRTPAGE/@P)[last()] &nbsp; &nbsp;Get the last page number
+ (//PRTPAGE/@P)[last()]    Get the last page number

-&nbsp;//RULE[descendant::PRTPAGE/@P = '12627] &nbsp; &nbsp;Get rule which contains page 12627
+ //RULE[descendant::PRTPAGE/@P = '12627]    Get rule which contains page 12627

-&nbsp;//RULE[PREAMB/AGENCY = 'NUCLEAR REGULATORY COMMISSION']
+ //RULE[PREAMB/AGENCY = 'NUCLEAR REGULATORY COMMISSION']

-&nbsp;&nbsp; &nbsp;Get all rules for the nuclear regulatory commission
+    Get all rules for the nuclear regulatory commission

-&nbsp;

 ##2.3.NEW PART Section

 The NEWPART section holds the contents of a part which often includes a part title and a list of notices, presidential documents, proposed rules, rules, and section names.
 A part number will always accompany the part title.
-In some cases, the specified rule will contain a preamble which can contain everything up to, but not including, the supplementary information. &nbsp;
+In some cases, the specified rule will contain a preamble which can contain everything up to, but not including, the supplementary information.

 The XML tags and their descriptions of the schema above are shown below:

-&nbsp;

 | XML Tag | Description |
 | --- | --- |